Glyphack/Glyphack/content/blog/huec/index.md

 ## Color

-I looked around in the characteristics and tried out all the characteristics below the on/off one.

-You can easily find out the pattern by changing the light color and observing the characteristic values.
 There are multiple characteristics that change when you change the light color:

 - `932c32bd-0003-47a2-835a-a8d455b859dd` changes with brightness
 - `932c32bd-0005-47a2-835a-a8d455b859dd` changes with color (if I do warm white then cool white stays the same)
 - `932c32bd-0007-47a2-835a-a8d455b859dd` changes with everything.

-The third option is more general hence more useful.
+You can find out the pattern by changing the light color and observing the characteristic values.

 The value inside of it looks like this:

 Cool white: